 - Difficulty sleeping/ insomnia

 - Dizziness/ fainting

 - Fatal overdose

-Close medical monitoring by recovery experts within a safe and secure Suboxone detox facility, medically assisted detox with Suboxone helps combat the negative side effects of drug and alcohol withdrawal such as physical pain and discomfort.
+Close medical supervision by recovery experts within a safe and secure Suboxone detox facility, medically-assisted detox with Suboxone helps combat the negative side effects of drug and alcohol withdrawal such as physical pain and discomfort.
 By removing these factors which often cause hesitation in beginning the recovery process, Suboxone allows you to focus instead on the mental and emotional aspects of transforming your life.